-The Trustee can confirm that it has consulted with the Principal Employer (Canada Life Limited) as required by the Act prior to constructing this statement and will take the Principal Employer's comments into account when it believes it is appropriate to do so.
-The Trustee has obtained written advice from the Fund's former and current Investment Consultant, Aon Solutions UK Limited and Hymans Robertson LLP (respectively), who are authorised and regulated by the Financial Conduct Authority (FCA) to give investment advice.
+The Trustee can confirm that it has consulted with the Principal Employer (CLFIS (UK) Limited) as required by the Act prior to constructing this statement and will take the Principal Employer's comments into account when it believes it is appropriate to do so.
+The Trustee has obtained written advice from the Fund's Investment Consultant, Hymans Robertson LLP, who is authorised and regulated by the Financial Conduct Authority (FCA) to give investment advice.
 It is the Trustee's intention to review this document no later than three years after the effective date of this document or sooner if appropriate.